tsunamishadow/bonusheroes/battlepass.md

   Complete 12 weekly challenges - 500
   Complete 20 weekly challenges - 1000

   Each account is given a different weekly challenge which you must accomplish within the time limit.
 Each weekly challenge alone gives 400 points.
+20 weeks are probably impossible as that would take us into late September to finish it.

   Complete 10 daily hero challenges - 500
   Complete 40 daily hero challenges - 500